 The proposed scope of RA 13 is intended to cover 'top-level' trustees and custodians (i.e., the entity at the top of the custodial chain).
 For a relevant collective investment scheme structured in the form of a unit trust, this entity will be the trustee.
 For a relevant collective investment scheme structured in any other form such as an OFC authorised under the SFO or a mutual fund corporation, it will be the global or top custodian.
 A depositary's nominees, agents and delegates, such as a sub-custodian or the global custodian appointed by a top-level trustee, will not fall within the proposed scope of RA 13.
 While top-level trustees and custodians may delegate their functions to third parties, the responsibilities of an RA 13 depositary with respect to these functions remain with the depositary.

 1 Jason Webber, Peter Lake and Ben Heron are partners and Mike Ringer is a counsel at Slaughter and May.
-The authors would like to thank Benedict Tang, associate at Slaughter and May, for his help in updating this chapter.
+The authors would like to thank Adrien Yeung and Clement Kwok, trainees at Slaughter and May, for their help in updating this chapter.

 3 As defined in Part 1 of Schedule 1 to the SFO.